 The Village Update is a weekly newsletter e-mailed to residents who sign up for this service.
 Important announcements such as changes to garbage collection days, weather event reminders, coastal fire updates, notices of meetings and more can be found in its informative pages, along with a Message from the Mayor in most editions.

-For those inquiring about posting in the Village Update, please read section 4.3 of the Correspondence Policy Public Notifications by ePost (Village Update):
+For those inquiring about posting in the Village Update, please read section 4 of the Website and Village Update Content Policy:

-Information to be circulated by ePost Village Update will be compiled and sent by Village staff once per week on Fridays, or Thursday where the Friday falls on a holiday.
-In cases where information relates specifically to health and safety matters, legislative requirements or where time constraints exist, ePosts may be sent more than once per week.
-No advertising is permitted in the Village Update, the content of which is intended to reflect the following:
+Information to be circulated by the electronic Village Update will be compiled and sent by Village staff once per week on Fridays, or Thursday where the Friday falls on a holiday.
+In cases where information relates specifically to health and safety matters, legislative requirements or where time constraints exist, the Village Update may be sent more than once per week.
+No advertising is premitted in the Village update, the content of which is intended to reflect the following:

 - Council and Committee Info

 - Emergency Information

 - Village Hall Programs/Info